 As a result of the redevelopment district, streets and sidewalks have been improved as part of an ongoing streetscape project, benches, lighting and garbage cans were added, a parking garage has been constructed, several surface parking lots have been acquired or leased, economic incentive programs have been created, and Riverview Park has been acquired from Brevard County.

-The Melbourne Downtown Community Redevelopment Agency is composed of City Council members, who make decisions on which programs and projects to fund, based on the adopted CRA plan.
-To review projects and programs and make recommendations, the Redevelopment Agency has appointed members to the Melbourne Downtown Redevelopment Advisory Committee.
+The Melbourne Downtown Community Redevelopment Agency Board is composed of City Council members, who make decisions on which programs and projects to fund, based on the adopted CRA plan.
+To review projects and programs and make recommendations, the Redevelopment Agency Board has appointed members to the Melbourne Downtown Redevelopment Advisory Committee.

 The Melbourne City Council serves as the Community Redevelopment Agency for all three Community Redevelopment Agencies; therefore, the meeting schedule for the Community Redevelopment Agencies mirrors the City Council meeting schedule.
 Business pertaining to the Community Redevelopment Agencies may not appear on every City Council agenda.